ilian70/buildroot-task-setup/SETUP_TRANSFER_GITHUB.md

 ## Overview
 This guide shows how to set up a complete buildroot environment using:

-1. **buildroot-transfer.tar.gz** - Buildroot configuration and board files
+1. **buildroot-transfer.zip** - Buildroot configuration and board files

 2. **buildroot-task from GitHub** - Fresh clone of project source code